 Sorting Your Photos

 Where to begin?
-Whether you've just rescued your photos from old, magnetic albums or have a towering stack waiting to be scrapped, start by deciding how you'd like to arrange your photos.
+Whether you've just rescued your photos from old, magnetic albums or have a towering stack waiting to be scrapped, or just received some new photos from your favorite printing company, start by deciding how you'd like to arrange your photos.
 Think of how you scrap and chose an organization method that will allow you to find subjects quickly.
 Here are a few suggestions:

 This method works best if you have a huge backlog of photos that may be on hold for a while.
 Go through your pictures and sort them into piles by year.
 Then re-sort each stack by month.
 While sorting, you may want to weed out any photos you're sure you won't use in layouts, i.e., blurry, poorly lit, or otherwise unusable.
 (You can store these in another container if you can't bear to part with them.)
 You can also discard photos that you'd like to give to friends or family members.
 While you are sorting and weeding use a photo-safe pen or pencil to jot dates, names, and other important facts onto the backs of your pictures.
 That way the information will be available when you're ready to scrap.